geekymv/blog/source/_posts/elasticsearch-basic-concepts.md

 When you create an index, you can simply define the number of shards that you want.
 Each shard is in itself a fully-functional and independent "index" that can be hosted on any node in the cluster.

+Sharding is important for two primary reasons:

+It allows you to horizontally split/scale your content volume It allows you to distribute and parallelize operations across shards (potentially on multiple nodes) thus increasing performance/throughput

+The mechanics of how a shard is distributed and also how its documents are aggregated back into search requests are completely managed by Elasticsearch and is transparent to you as the user.

+In a network/cloud environment where failures can be expected anytime, it is very useful and highly recommended to have a failover mechanism in case a shard/node somehow goes offline or disappears for whatever reason.
+To this end, Elasticsearch allows you to make one or more copies of your index’s shards into what are called replica shards, or replicas for short.

+Replication is important for two primary reasons:

+It provides high availability in case a shard/node fails.
+For this reason, it is important to note that a replica shard is never allocated on the same node as the original/primary shard that it was copied from.
+It allows you to scale out your search volume/throughput since searches can be executed on all replicas in parallel.

+To summarize, each index can be split into multiple shards.
+An index can also be replicated zero (meaning no replicas) or more times.
+Once replicated, each index will have primary shards (the original shards that were replicated from) and replica shards (the copies of the primary shards).

+The number of shards and replicas can be defined per index at the time the index is created.
+After the index is created, you may also change the number of replicas dynamically anytime.
+You can change the number of shards for an existing index using the _shrink and _split APIs, however this is not a trivial task and pre-planning for the correct number of shards is the optimal approach.

+By default, each index in Elasticsearch is allocated 5 primary shards and 1 replica which means that if you have at least two nodes in your cluster, your index will have 5 primary shards and another 5 replica shards (1 complete replica) for a total of 10 shards per index.

+Each Elasticsearch shard is a Lucene index.
+There is a maximum number of documents you can have in a single Lucene index.
+As of LUCENE-5843, the limit is 2,147,483,519 (= Integer.MAX_VALUE - 128) documents.
+You can monitor shard sizes using the _cat/shards API.

+With that out of the way, let’s get started with the fun part…​